Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 He was being a bit caveman, she knew.
 All tough and protective, but he wouldn’t be so keen to have everything completely in order before he went if he wasn’t a *little* worried…

-Sometimes...she’d learned to just let things go, no matter how much they bothered her.
+Sometimes... she’d learned to just let things go, no matter how much they bothered her.
 Part of putting him at ease was playing along.
 So she just gave his forehead a kiss and watched the boys slay their feathery dragon-thing.

 It *was* pretty entertaining to watch, actually.

 Al had taken the babies shopping, which as far as Xiù was concerned was hard mode, but she returned triumphantly with several bags hanging from the stroller and the satisfied air of a job well done.
 That was the cue to prompt the boys to end their game (which they finally did on the third telling) and the brief domestic bustle of getting food on the table and bags packed.
 Running a house was *work.*

 It wasn’t without its rewards.
-Dinner at the family table was...honestly, pretty relaxing.
+Dinner at the family table was... honestly, pretty relaxing.
 There wasn’t any drama or anything like that.
-And shoveling food into her caveman (and wannabe cavemen) was...fulfilling.
+And shoveling food into her caveman (and wannabe cavemen) was... fulfilling.

 And it made for a good sendoff.
 Julian’s jump out was in the small hours of the night, so there was plenty of time to just *relax* afterwards.
 They made a rare pact to just leave the washing up and stuff until tomorrow and retired to bed early.